c-m-hunt/shrimpers-trust-quiz-marker/README.md

 # shrimpers-trust-quiz-marker

-A tool to process quiz answer sheets using AWS Textract.
+A tool to process quiz answer sheets using AWS Textract with AI-powered grading.

 ## Installation